mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Updates

-In order to update the state of the group such as adding and removing participants, MLS messages are used to make changes to the group's ratchet tree.
-The participant proposing an update to the tree transmits a set of values for intermediate nodes in the direct path of a leaf.
-Other participants in the group can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.
+In order to update the state of the group such as adding and removing clients, MLS messages are used to make changes to the group's ratchet tree.
+The member proposing an update to the tree transmits a set of values for intermediate nodes in the direct path of a leaf.
+Other members in the group can use these nodes to update their view of the tree, aligning their copy of the tree to the sender's.